andyil/s3shutil/README.rst

 ===========================================================
-Python library to copy, sync and move files to and from s3
+Pythonic copy, sync and move files to and from s3
 ===========================================================
 |Unittests| |License| |Downloads| |Language| |PyVersions|